 My interviewer doesn’t look as half professional as I do.
 She doesn’t care about my CV or teaching portfolio.
-Might I add that this is a bilingual preschool, and since English is not our mother tongue, my teaching portfolio should be the most important part that the interviewer is interested in?
+Might I add that this is a bilingual preschool, and since English is not our mother tongue, shouldn’t my teaching portfolio be the most important thing that the interviewer is interested in?

 She doesn’t ask me about my Bachelor’s degree in Education.
 Who cares if you studied for four years?

 Who cares if you started learning English when you were just five years old?

 She asks me for my basic information with a dry voice and then quickly adds: “ How’s your English?”

 She asks this in Serbian, our native language, without letting me say a word in English.
 Then her eyes gaze to my perfectly unnoticeable hair, and she says with disgust in her voice: ”Can you take those things off?”

 I continue with a question: “Take what off?”